Chauvin gets 21 years for violating Floyd’s civil rights

 ST. PAUL, Minn.
 (AP) — A federal judge on Thursday sentenced Derek Chauvin to 21 years in prison for violating George Floyd’s civil rights, telling the former Minneapolis police officer that what he did was “simply wrong” and “offensive.”

-U.S. District Judge Paul Magnuson sharply criticized Chauvin for his actions on May 25, 2020, when he pinned Floyd to the pavement outside a Minneapolis corner store for more than 9 minutes as he lay dying.
+U.S. District Judge Paul Magnuson sharply criticized Chauvin for his actions on May 25, 2020, when the white officer pinned Floyd to the pavement outside a Minneapolis corner store for more than 9 minutes as the Black man lay dying.
+Floyd’s killing sparked protests worldwide in a reckoning over police brutality and racism.

 “I really don’t know why you did what you did,” Magnuson said.
 “To put your knee on a person’s neck until they expired is simply wrong. … Your conduct is wrong and it is offensive.”

-Magnuson, who presided over the federal trial and convictions of three other officers at the scene earlier this year, blamed Chauvin alone for what happened.
-Chauvin was by far the senior officer on the scene, and rebuffed questions from one of the officers about whether Floyd should be turned on his side.
+Magnuson, who earlier this year presided over the federal trial and convictions of three other officers at the scene, blamed Chauvin alone for what happened.
+Chauvin was by far the senior officer present, and rebuffed questions from one of the others about whether Floyd should be turned on his side.

-“You absolutely destroyed the lives of three young officers by taking command of the scene,” he said.
+“You absolutely destroyed the lives of three young officers by taking command of the scene,” Magnuson said.

 Because of differences in parole eligibility in the state and federal systems, it means that Chauvin will serve slightly more time behind bars than he would have on the state sentence alone.
 He will also do his time in the federal system, where he may be safer and may be held under fewer restrictions than in the state system.